dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

    :description:

-     Prints the message of a warning instance to the Open Dylan debugger window’s messages pane.
+     Prints the message of a warning instance to the Open Dylan debugger window's messages pane.
 It uses :func:`debug-message`, to do so.

-     This method is a required, predefined method in the Dylan language, described on page 361 of the DRM as printing the warning’s message in an implementation-defined way.
+     This method is a required, predefined method in the Dylan language, described on page 361 of the DRM as printing the warning's message in an implementation-defined way.
 We document this method here because our implementation of it uses the function :func:`debug-message`, which is defined in the *common-dylan*